jesalmandalia/multinational-retail-data-centralisation/README.md

 This file contains the `DataCleaning` class, which is responsible for cleaning different types of data.
 The methods in this class include:

 - `clean_user_data`: Cleans user-related data, including names, dates of birth, phone numbers, and UUIDs.
+- `clean_card_data`: Cleans card-related data, including the date of payment confirmation.
+- `clean_store_data`: Cleans store-related data, including dropping unnecessary columns and updating the continent names.
+- `clean_product_data`: Cleans product-related data, including dropping rows with missing values and converting date columns.
+- `clean_orders_data`: Cleans order-related data, including dropping unnecessary columns and converting numerical columns to integers.
+- `clean_date_events_data`: Cleans date events data, including combining separate date and time columns into a single datetime column.

+### `data_transformations.py`

+This file contains the `DataTransformations` class, which is responsible for data transformations used to clean the dataframe.
+The methods in this class include:

 - `clean_dates`: Converts date columns to pandas datetime format.
 - `clean_names`: Capitalises the first letter of names in a given column.
 - `clean_phone_number`: Removes rows with phone numbers of length less than or equal to 3.
 - `clean_user_uuid`: Removes rows with user UUIDs that are not 36 characters long.
-- `clean_card_data`: Cleans card-related data, including the date of payment confirmation.
-- `clean_store_data`: Cleans store-related data, including dropping unnecessary columns and updating the continent names.
 - `convert_product_weights`: Converts product weights to a consistent format (e.g., kilograms, grams, millilitres).
-- `clean_product_data`: Cleans product-related data, including dropping rows with missing values and converting date columns.
-- `clean_orders_data`: Cleans order-related data, including dropping unnecessary columns and converting numerical columns to integers.
-- `clean_date_events_data`: Cleans date events data, including combining separate date and time columns into a single datetime column.
+- `_multiple_items_to_single_weight`: Calculate the total weight when the input is a multiple of a number and a weight unit

 ### `data_extracter.py`